Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 6. Re-ordered all columns accordingly.

 **Raw Data**

--Below a screenshot of a part of the raw data in .csv file format which cannot be viewed fully here because of the enormous number of its columns (27 column).
+- Below a screenshot of a part of the raw data in .csv file format which cannot be viewed fully here because of the enormous number of its columns (27 column).
 You can download the dataset [here](FoodAppBusiness.csv).

 ![](Raw_Data.png)

 **Final Power Query Editor screenshot**

--Below a screenshot of a part of the cleaned data in power query editor which cannot be viewed fully here because of the number of its columns too.
+- Below a screenshot of a part of the cleaned data in power query editor which cannot be viewed fully here because of the number of its columns too.
 You can download the full Power BI [here](Cleaned_Data_In_Power_Query.png).

 ![](Cleaned_Data_In_Power_Query.png)